michaelfranzl/rpi23-gen-image/README.md

     /dev/mmcblk0p1 * 2048 133119 131072 64M c W95 FAT32 (LBA)
     /dev/mmcblk0p2 133120 125067263 124934144 59.6G 83 Linux

-The following will erase all contents of the SD card and install the system:
+The following commands will erase all contents of the SD card and install the system (copy via rsync) on the SD card:

     umount /dev/mmcblk0p1
     umount /dev/mmcblk0p2